Skip to main content

 Deploy & Upgrade

 First things first.
-In order to deploy a new contract, we need to use mxpy to build it by using the mxpy contract build command.
-This will create the output wasm file and inside the interactions file we can save it as a fixed parameter:
+In order to deploy a new contract, we need to use sc-meta to build it, by invoking sc-meta all build.
+This will output the WASM bytecode, to be used within the interactions file:

 WASM_PATH="~/my-contract/output/my-contract.wasm"